Lee County LITERACY COALITION

 Her passion for civil rights and the history of culture in Alabama evolved into an opportunity with the National Park Service.
 Patricia helped promote awareness and increased visitation for Tuskegee Institute National Historic Site, Tuskegee Airmen National Historic Site, and the Selma to Montgomery National Historic Trail, while in her role as a management analyst and public information officer.
 Her participation in the Selma to Montgomery’s 50th Anniversary ignited a call for action.

 Volunteerism and advocacy were natural progressions.
 Patricia has shared her time and talent in leadership roles with Alabama Coalition Against Domestic Violence and Alabama CASA.
 And, now with Lee County Literacy Coalition, Ms. Butts is skilled in working in complex systems involving the private sector, government, philanthropic organizations, community groups, and educational institutions.
 She is excited about the new direction of the organization.
 Re-branding and delivery styles will introduce increases in outreach, service delivery, and literacy rates in the state of Alabama.
-Every adult has the right to literacy.
 Originally from Virginia, Patricia calls Alabama home.
-Ms. Butts was appointed by the board of directors on May 1, 2019
+Ms. Butts was appointed by the board of directors on May 1, 2019.
+Currently serving on the boards of the Alabama Literacy Alliance and the Lee County Remembrance Project as well as a member of the Advisory Council for the Village Friends.